 Current Research and Scholarly Interests

 During intracellular transport, proteins destined for the plasma membrane, secretory vesicles and lysosomes must be sorted from one another within the Golgi complex and sent to their appropriate addresses.
 The long term goal of our research is to elucidate the molecular mechanisms by which proteins are targeted to specific and distinct compartments.
 We would like to understand how transport vesicles select their contents, bud off from an organelle, translocate through the cytoplasm to recognize their target, and then fuse with their target to deliver specific cargo molecules.
-Current efforts seek to understand how the Golgi complex is formed and how it functions.
-Although one third of the proteins encoded in the human genome pass through the Golgi, we still do not know how it functions.
+These events are regulated by small Rab GTPases.